 ENTERTAINMENT QUOTIENT: 4/5

-On the whole, the book was very good to read, and is definitely one you would want to complete in one sitting.
+On the whole, Prisoner, Jailor, Prime Minister was very good to read and is definitely a book you would want to complete in one sitting.
 It is very entertaining and at the same time enlightening, especially since the author has a strong interest in politics.